open-mmlab/PowerPaint/README.md

 *Enhanced PowerPaint Model*

-- We are delighted to announce the release of enhanced and more stable model weights.
+- We are delighted to announce the release of more stable model weights.
 These refined weights can now be accessed on [Hugging Face](https://huggingface.co/JunhaoZhuang/PowerPaint-v1/tree/main).
 The `gradio_PowerPaint.py` file has also been updated as part of this release.

 ## Next